XiaotaoChen/model-quantization/README.md

 ## Contribute

-To contribute, PR is appreciated and suggestions are welcome to discuss.
+To contribute, PR is appreciated and suggestions are welcome to discuss with.
 Private contact is available at blueardour@gmail.com

 ## License